fenago/tableau-intermediate/lab-guides/md/Lab_12.md

--    To find out more about the `mvoutlier` package we used in this chapter and the detection of multivariate outliers in general, visit this
+-    To find out more about the `mvoutlier` package we used in this lab and the detection of multivariate outliers in general, visit this
     page: <https://cran.r-project.org/web/packages/mvoutlier/index.html>.